 The Networking Essentials curriculum provides in-depth coverage of small-to-medium or ISP network knowledge and current cybersecurity risks and threats to an organization's data, combined with a structured way of addressing the safeguarding of these critical electronic assets.
-This course offers a hands-on approach to learning with interactive tools and easy-to-follow labs to help students learn the general theory needed to build networks.
-It provides a foundation for those responsible for protecting network services, devices, traffic and data.
-Additionally, it provides the broad-based knowledge necessary to prepare students for further study in other specialized security fields.
-Students who complete the course will have working knowledge of globally recognized Cisco CCENT certification.
+This course offers a hands-on approach to learning with interactive tools and labs to help students develop greater understanding of the general theory needed to build networks.
+Students acquire the knowledge necessary for protecting network services, devices, traffic and data.
+Additionally, students are prepared for further study in other specialized security fields.
+Students who complete the course will have working knowledge of globally recognized CISCO CCENT certification.
 (Cybersecurity Networking Academy)

-PC Software and Hardware Grades 11, 12
+4561 PC Software and Hardware Grades 11, 12